How To Test Your OBD

 Clearing the diagnostic trouble code (DTC)

 - Press the ERASE button on the code reader.
 A message will display on the screen; "SURE" for confirmation.

-- If you wish to clear the DTC press and hold down the ERASE button again until a message appears on the screen "DONE".
+- If you wish to clear the DTC, press and hold down the ERASE button again until "DONE" appears on the screen.

-- When you clear the DTC(s) from the PCM (Power train Control Module) you also clear ALL of the other gathered information that the PCM has collected, including Freeze Frame, Drive Cycle data, manufacture specific enhanced data and everything stored in memory is erased - just like if you cleared the Cache files on your PC.
+- When you clear the DTC(s) from the PCM (Power Train Control Module), you also clear ALL of the other gathered information that the PCM has collected, including freeze frame, drive cycle data, manufacturer-specific enhanced data and everything stored in memory (much like clearing cached files on your PC).